calipsow/react-three-next/README.md

  )
 );

-// Evaluates to:
+// Output

-// "<p>Cleaning inputs is crucial</p>"
+"<p>Cleaning inputs is crucial</p>"

-// The resulting HTML can be written
+// The result can safely written
-// into a DOM element using innerHTML
+// into the DOM without
-// without risking XSS-Attacks
+// risking XSS-Attacks
 ```